zwyhahaha/zwyhahaha/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 I’m currently an undergraduate student at Shanghai University of Finance and Economics.
+- 🔭 I’m currently a senior student at Shanghai University of Finance and Economics.
-- 🌱 My research interest lies in optimization and its real-world applications.
+- 🌱 My research interest lies in mathematical optimization.
-- 📫 Feel free to drop me an e-mail wanyuzhang1013@gmail.com
+- 📫 You can contact me through wanyuzhang1013 AT gmail DOT com